+Have you ever carried a vacuum cleaner down each step?
 Try not to trip over the cord while you’re vacuuming the stairs.

-What about carrying the canister down each step?
-The canister is wider than my stair is deep, so the canister is always threatening to tilt and fall down the stairs.
+My Electrolux canister is wider than my stair is deep, so the canister is always threatening to tilt and fall down the stairs.